Access to EUROTAST Genotype Data

 * Agreeing to report any violation of the policy to the appropriate EUROTAST DAC as soon as it is discovered;

-* Acknowledging in all oral or written presentations, disclosures, or publications the contributing investigators who conducted the original study, the funding organization (European Commission) that supported the work, and applicable accession number (s) through which the investigator accessed any data.
+* Acknowledging in all oral or written presentations, disclosures, or publications the contributing investigators who conducted the original study, the funding organization (European Commission through Marie Curie Actions) that supported the work, and applicable EGA accession number (EGAD00010001283) through which the investigator accessed the data.

 EUROTAST DAC expects that investigators who are approved to use controlled-access data will follow guidance on security best practices that outlines expected data security protections (e.g., security measures and user training) to ensure that the data are kept secure and not released to any person not permitted to access the EUROTAST Genotype Data.

 Violations of these conditions are considered a serious breach of ethical conduct and may lead to legal action.
 If investigators violate the terms and conditions for secondary research use not related to population history and bio-anthropological questions, EUROTAST DAC will take appropriate actions.

 You will need to complete both an application form and the data sharing agreement: EUROTAST_Application_Form.pdf.

 Once your submitted documents are approved, you will be sent the controlled-access EUROTAST Genotype Data.
 Any queries regarding access procedures or completion of the forms should be sent to: Cesar Fortes-Lima (email@example.com).